 Travel and Tourism is a popular choice here at HNC.
 We offer this course at three separate levels, and the qualification you opt for will be determined by your future career plans.

 This is a two year course which equals two A Levels.

 If you opt for the BTEC Diploma you’ll cover all the topics outlined in the extended certificate along with additional units such as:

 - Customer service

 Assessment is through a combination of coursework and exam graded at Pass, Merit, Distinction or Distinction*.
 You will also be assessed in an externally examined unit for the world of Travel and Tourism and a controlled assessment on Global Destinations.

-The Travel and Tourism industry is one of the biggest and fastest growing industries in the world, and our students often pursue it at university or enter related employment.
-Our graduates have progressed to a hugely diverse range of opportunities within Tourism Management, Events and Hospitality, and as Air Cabin Crew and with a range of leading travel companies.
+Despite the impact of the Pandemic, the Travel and Tourism industry remains one of the biggest and fastest growing industries in the world, and our students often pursue it at degree level or enter related employment.
+Our graduates have progressed to a hugely diverse range of opportunities within Tourism Management, Events and Hospitality, as Air Cabin Crew, and with a range of leading companies including Jet 2.

 What does this course go well with or what may you like?